Q3 deal slump nearly halves investment banking fees

-Global investment banking fees totaled $13.2 billion in the third quarter, according to estimates from ThomsonReuters/Freeman Consulting, a fall of 43 percent on the healthier second quarter before economic uncertainty stifled confidence.
+Global investment banking fees totalled $13.2 billion in the third quarter, according to estimates from ThomsonReuters/Freeman Consulting, a fall of 43 percent on the healthier second quarter before economic uncertainty stifled confidence.

 The 54 percent quarterly fall in capital markets underwriting, which includes equity transactions like initial public offerings and debt mandates like corporate bonds, was the pivotal blow.